€2000+VAT

 GET IN TOUCH

-The registration process involves several steps:
+The registration process includes:

-An Irish company must fulfill the following tax obligations:
+An Irish company with non-EEA resident directors must fulfill the following tax obligations:

 Compliance requirements include:

 Yes, non-EEA residents can open a business bank account in Ireland.
-They will need the company’s Certificate of Incorporation, Memorandum and Articles of Association, and proof of identity and address for the directors and beneficial owners.
+They will need the company’s Certificate of Incorporation, Memorandum and Articles of Association, and proof of identity and address for all directors and beneficial owners.

 Don’t just take our word for it!
 See what our clients have to say about our services on our Google Review Page.